ivanyordanovgt/brawl-stars-bot/README.md

 4. After you've done that for all the brawlers you want **Open brawl stars**
 5. After you are in the brawl stars lobby, click start and don't touch anything else

+### Only masteries
+If you want the bot to only farm masteries on only one brawler, select your brawler the usual way and select the trophy count to be 799.
+The bot will never reach those trophies on that brawler so it will farm masteries only for it.

 ### How to stop the bot
 Move your mouse to any corner of the screen and the bot will stop.